otto-de/api-guidelines/guidelines/index.md

 # OTTO API Guidelines

 ::: warning Work in progress!
-This version of our API guidelines is intended as a sneakpeak.
+This version is intended as a sneak preview.
 Contents and structure are likely to change.
 :::

-The OTTO API Guidelines define standards and guidelines for building REST APIs at OTTO's E-Commerce department.
+The OTTO API Guidelines define standards and guidelines for building REST APIs at OTTO's MA-EC department.

-OTTO E-Commerce consists of various microservice teams that aim to provide functionality for the OTTO webshop via RESTful APIs.
+MA-EC consists of various microservice teams that aim to provide functionality for OTTO clients via RESTful APIs.
 Our APIs are a valuable part of our business assets, as with APIs we generate the corresponding operating values.
 Ideally, by applying the API guidelines, all APIs look as if they were created by a single team, thus providing API consumers with a homogeneous, easy-to-use product.
 This facilitates a great developer experience and the ability to quickly compose complex business processes.